briansayre/recipes/_drafts/template.md

 {% include postimages.html %}

-## To Do
+## To Do (delete when done)

+- Copy this file into /_posts
-- Name file appropiately
+- Name file appropiately (YYYY-MM-DD-title-here.md)
-- Add folder to assets/img/ with title
+- Create a folder at assets/img/ with the title as the name (title-here)
-- Upload at least 1.jpg
+- Upload at least 1.jpg to the folder
 - Update front matter
 - Fill out ingredients, directions, etc.